anoushkaalavilli/Final-Project/functional.md

 * The name of any files or tools that you will use to design the program.
 '''

-reactant1 = input("Please enter the reactants of a chemical reaction.
-Choose a chemical reaction with only two reactants.
-Select reactions containing the elements carbon, hydrogen, nitrogen, oxygen, chlorine, and sulfur.") reactant1.upper() reactant2 = input("Please enter the reactants of a chemical reaction.
-Choose a chemical reaction with only two reactants.
-Select reactions containing the elements carbon, hydrogen, nitrogen, oxygen, chlorine, and sulfur.") reactant2.upper()
+reactant1 = input("Please enter the reactants of a chemical reaction. ")
+reactant1 = reactant1.upper()
+reactant2 = input("Please enter the reactants of a chemical reaction. ")
+reactant2 = reactant2.upper()

 products = input("Please enter the products of a chemical reaction.
 Choose a chemical reaction with only two reactants.
 Choose a chemical reaction with only two reactants.
 Select reactions containing the elements carbon, hydrogen, nitrogen, oxygen, chlorine, and sulfur.")